inlandcountybirds

 SAN BERNARDINO COUNTY

-A *THICK-BILLED KINGBIRD* continued at Bellevue Memorial Park in Ontario through Nov 15 (eBird).
+The *THICK-BILLED KINGBIRD* continued at Bellevue Memorial Park through Apr 13 (Tom Benson).

 RIVERSIDE COUNTY